jonnew/Oat/README.md

           components in odd and intensive, but legal, ways to ensure sample sychronization is maintianed, graceful exits, etc
 - [ ] Frame and position server sample synchronization
-    - [ ] Dealing with dropped frames
-          - Right now, I poll the camera for frames.
-This is fine for a file, but not necessarily for a physical camera whose acquisitions is governed by an external, asynchronous clock
-          - Instead of polling, I need an event driven frame server.
-In the case of a dropped frame, the server __must__ increment the sample number, even if it does not serve the frame, to prevent offsets from occurring.
-          - EDIT: `libshmemdf` and `oat::Frame` allow the sample number to be incremented and travel with the frame, even if the frame is dropped.
-          This means that samples should be able to maintain accuracy even when frames are discarded due to buffer overflow
     - [ ] Pull-based synchronization with remote client.
           - By virtue of the sychronization architecture I'm using to coordinate samples between SOURCE and SINK components, I get both push and pull based processing chain updates for free.
 This means if I use `oat-posisock` in server mode, and it blocks until a remote client requests a position, then the data processing chain update will be sychronized to these remote requestions.
-The exception are `pure SOURCE` components, which have internal ring-buffers (`oat-frameserve` and `oat-positest`).
-These components will fill their internal buffers at a rate driven by their internal clock regardless of remote requests for data processing chain updates.
+The exception are `pure SINK` components, which can be driven by an external clock.
+Namely, hardware devices: `oat-frameserve gige`, `oat-frameserve wcam`, etc. When these components are driven by an external clock, they will publish at a rate driven by the clock regardless of remote requests for data processing chain updates.
 If remote sychronization is required, this is undesirable.
-          - Ideally, the sychronization and buffering architecture of `pure SOURCE` components should be dependent on some globally enfornced sychronization strategy.
-This might be accomplished via the creation of a master, read only clock, existing in shmem, that dictates sychronization strategy and keeps time.
-Instead of each `pure SOURCE` keeping its own, asychronous clock (e.g. if two cameras are started at different times, they can have different absolute sample numbers at the same real-world time), this central clock would be in charge.
-          This would obviate all issues I'm having with sample number propogation through multi-SOURCE components.
-     - In anycase, the `pure SOURCE` components, esspecially `oat-frameserve`, are by far the most primative components in the project at this point and need refactoring to deal with these two issues in a reasonable way.
-- [ ] In line with the comments above about central clock management, it might also be better to have a central anonymous shared memory management.
-Instead of creating a named shared block that can potentially be stranded in the case of a program crash, a central program to manage all the shared blocks and the clock could be smarter about shmem allocation/freeing.
-     - There could be, for instance, a directed adjacentcy list to describe a data processing graph stored in shmem.
+          - One thing that could be done is to implement buffer components that provide FIFOs that can follow `pure SINKs`.
+However, this should only deal with 'hickups' in data processing.
+There is no free
+            lunch: if consumers cannot keep up with producers on average, then consumers need to speed up or producers need to slow down.
 - [ ] GigE interface cleanup
     - The PGGigeCam class is a big mess.
 It has has tons of code redundancy.
     - Additionally, it needs to be optimized for performance.
 Are their